jordantsanz/tiny-search-engine/crawler/README.md

 ### Testing

-The `testing.sh` program tests various forms of incorrect command line arguments ot ensure command-line parsing and validation of those parameters works correctly.
+The `testing.sh` program tests various forms of incorrect command line arguments to ensure command-line parsing and validation of those parameters works correctly.
 It also crawls simple sets of pages, at various depths and with various seed pages.

 `testing.sh` also explores the Wikipedia playground at smaller depths, and it tests playgrounds at greater depths.
 The output is saved in testing.out.